albertz/commandergenius/readme.txt

 Quick guide to debug native code
 ================================

-To debug your application add tag 'android:debuggable="true"' to 'application' element in AndroidManifest.xml, recmpile and reinstall your app to Android 2.2 emulator or Android 2.2 device, go to "project" dir and launch command
+The debugging of multi-threaded apps is not supported with NDK r4 or r4b, you'll need NDK r5 and Android 2.3 emulatir or device.
-	ndk-gdb --verbose --start --force then when it fails enter command
+To debug your application add tag 'android:debuggable="true"' to 'application' element in AndroidManifest.xml, recmpile and reinstall your app, go to "project" dir and launch command
-	target remote:5039 (then it will fail again)
+	ndk-gdb --verbose --start --force then if it fails enter command
-Note that it's extremely buggy, and I had no any success in debugging my app with ndk-gdb (I was trying with NDK r4, NDK r4b might work better).
+	target remote:5039
-So it's best to debug with code like:
+You can also debug by adding extensive logs to your app:
 	__android_log_print(ANDROID_LOG_INFO, "My App", "We somehow reached execution point #224");
 and then watching "adb logcat" output.